Great American Conference women's basketball tournament

-The Great American Conference women's basketball tournament is the annual conference women's basketball championship tournament for the Great American Conference.
+The Great American Conference women's basketball tournament is the annual conference basketball championship tournament for the Great American Conference.

 The tournament has been held annually since 2012, one year after the conference was initially founded.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner receives the conference's automatic bid to the NCAA Division II women's basketball tournament.

-Southwestern Oklahoma State have won the most tournaments (four).
+Southwestern Oklahoma State has won the most tournaments with four.